aoanla/aoanla.github.io/posts/2019/10/nationalderbyfest-102019/index.rst

 .. author: aoanla

 The South African National Roller Derby Festival ("National Derby Fest") may be the smallest of the National Tournaments we covered `last year`_ , but it's also potentially one of the more important to its community.
-As we covered in our article on the South African roller derby community `earlier this year`_ ,
+As we covered in our article on the South African roller derby community `earlier this year`_ , the population of South Africa is concentrated in a small number of widely-separated areas, so it's very expensive for the teams to play each other (let alone teams from other nations).
+As such, having this one big event at the end of the year is an achievable focus, and the community time it provides is all the valuable for it.

 .. _last year: https://www.scottishrollerderbyblog.com/posts/2018/10/31/south-africas-national-derby-fest-2018-three-years-of-festivals/
 .. _earlier this year: https://www.scottishrollerderbyblog.com/posts/2019/06/rollerderby-za-2019/